-The initial term of the HAP contact and the lease mustwill have the same start date as the lease.
+The initial term of the HAP contact and the lease must.
 In addition, the HAP contract must be executed within 60 days of the start of the lease term.
 Any contract that is not executed within 60 days of the lease start date will be void.
 In such cases, Pensacola Housing will not make any HAP payments to the owner and will contact the family to offer them the opportunity to select a different unit.